colormap#

 Parameters:

-vector of values to be mapped in RGB colors according to colormap
+• v ((N,) array) – Vector of values to be mapped to RGB colors according to colormap.

-Name of the colormap.
-Currently implemented: ‘jet’, ‘blues’, ‘accent’, ‘bone’ and matplotlib colormaps if you have matplotlib installed.
-For example, we suggest using ‘plasma’, ‘viridis’ or ‘inferno’. ‘jet’ is popular but can be often misleading and we will deprecate it the future.
+• name (str, optional) – Name of the colormap.
+Currently implemented: ‘jet’, ‘blues’, ‘accent’, ‘bone’ and matplotlib colormaps if matplotlib is installed.
+For example, we suggest using ‘plasma’, ‘viridis’ or ‘inferno’.
+Default is ‘plasma’.

 Notes